-1. Know the safety rules for handling a knife and show, using these rules, that you know how to care for and use your pocketknife safely.

-Date completed Approved by

-2. Make a carving with a pocketknife.
-Work with your den leader or other adult when doing this.
-(One of the items carved for Bear Claws requirement 3 may be used to fulfill Whittling Chip requirement 2.)

-Date completed Approved by

-3. Read, understand and promise to abide by the "Pocketknife Pledge."

-Date completed Approved by /

-Information on these Whittling Chip requirements can be found in the Bear Claws adventure of the Bear Handbook.

-The Whittling Chip patch is considered a temporary patch and, if worn, should be centered on the right pocket of the Cub Scout or Webelos uniform shirt.
-It should not be sewn on a pocket flap.

-The following Scout has successfully completed the requirements for the Whittling Chip:

-Scout's name

-Pack No

-Date completed Approved by

-Den Leader's approval

-Whittling Chip emblem, No. 8598 Whittling Chip pocket certificate, No. 34223
+Know the safety rules for handling a kn know how to care for and use your poc Date completed Approved by Make a carving with a pocketknife.
+Wor when doing this.
+(One of the items carv be used to fulfill Whittling Chip requirer ved for Bear Claws requirement 3 may Date completed Approved by 3.
+Read, understand and promise to abide e by the "Pocketknife Pledge."
+Date completed Approved by Information on these Whittling Chip requirements ca Bear Handbook. an be found in the Bear Claws adventure of the The Whittling Chip patch is considered a temporary right pocket of the Cub Scout or Webelos uniform s • The following Scout has successfully completed the e requirements for the Whittling Chip: Scout's name Pack No. Date completed Approved by Den Leader's approval Whittling Chip emblem, No. 8598 Whittling Chip pocket certificate, No. 34223